Redcar Central railway station: History

+Tees Valley Metro

+Starting in 2006, Redcar was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Redcar station would have received improved service to Darlington (1–2 to 4 trains per hour) and new rollingstock.
+Upgrades were also considered for the existing footbridge, waiting shelters and passenger information facilities.
+There would also be three new pedestrian links – one each to the new civic quarter, to the town centre and new seafront and to Redcar & Cleveland College, as well as a new bus/rail interchange and pick-up/drop-off facilities (occurred after cancellation).

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Redcar.

 Facilities

 Redcar Central has a staffed ticket office, open Monday to Saturday (07:50–14:45) but not on Sunday.
 A self-service ticket machine is available for use outside these hours or for collecting pre-paid tickets.
 There is also a waiting room that is open Monday to Saturday - these are both on the southern side (platform 1).
 Platform 2 has a shelter, timetable, poster boards and bench seating.

 Platform 1 is further west than platform 2, and a bridge over the track connects the two.
 There is a level crossing over one of the major roads into Redcar at the end of platform 1, which can also be used to cross over the track.
 Nearby is the Redcar Station business park, which is housed in the old trainshed, closed since 2016, and now in disrepair.

 Station facilities here were improved in 2013.
 The package for this station included improved platform lighting, renewed station signage, digital information screens and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.
 Step-free access is available to both sides.